District Test Coordinators | Quick Guide

 This guide provides links to resources for district test coordinators.
 For more information, visit the Testing webpage

-Announcements: Announcements for teachers and test coordinators are updated on the Portal.
+Announcements: Announcements for teachers and test coordinators are updated on the test portal.
 These include scheduled maintenance, scoring and results, secure browser updates, and testing issues and updates.

-Data Entry Interface (DEI): The Data Entry Interface is a component of the online testing system that allows authorized users to enter student assessment data, such as question responses and scores.
-Find DEI userguides and other resouces in the resources section of the portal.
+Data Entry Interface (DEI): The Data Entry Interface is a component of the online testing system that allows authorized users to enter student assessment data, such as question responses and scores from paper tests.
+Find DEI user guides and other resources in the resources section of the test portal.

-FAQs about Ohio’s State Tests: Find answers to frequently asked questions about Ohio’s State Tests.
+FAQs: Find answers to frequently asked questions about:

 Ohio's Accessibility Manual: Describes accessibility policies, as well as the related features of Ohio’s State Tests available for all students, students with disabilities, students who are English learners and students who are English learners with disabilities.

 Ohio’s State Tests Resource Book: The Ohio’s State Tests Resource Book, formerly the Rules Book, provides a reference for school officials responsible for statewide testing in a district or building.
 It also provides a general overview of Ohio’s statewide testing program and shares specific information pertaining to testing at each grade level.